 Sports betting expands rapidly

 It’s only the beginning as the expansion of sports betting outside of Nevada continues.

 In May 2018, the U.S. Supreme Court repealed the Professional Sports and Amateur Protection Act (PASPA) of 1992.
 Rescinding the federal ban on sports wagering means that states can begin to legalize sports betting.

-Even though the fight for legal sports betting started in New Jersey, Delaware was the first state outside of Nevada to take single-game sports wagers.
+Even though legal sports betting started in New Jersey, Delaware was the first state outside of Nevada to take single-game sports wagers.
 The floodgates then opened and seven more states in the US offer legal sports betting.